ArifPeycal/arifpeycal.github.io/_posts/2025-11-21-htbexpressway.md

 Ending ike-scan 1.9.5: 1 hosts scanned in 0.059 seconds (17.06 hosts/sec).
 1 returned handshake; 0 returned notify
 ```

-My mistake right here is that I didnt realize taht GroupID is infornt of me, so I tried to bruteforcce it using sveral available scripts.
+My mistake right here is that I didnt realize that GroupID is infornt of me, so I tried to bruteforcce it using sveral available scripts.

 The server supports Aggressive Mode, which is insecure because it leaks the Group ID (IDi) before authentication.
 Even when providing a fake ID, the server responds with its real GroupID `ike@expressway.htb`.
 So, we do not need to brute-force group names and allow for PSK cracking.

-We caoture the hash into hash.txt
+The PSK hash was extracted into `hash.txt`;
 ```bash
 ╰─ ike-scan -M -A -n expressway.htb --pskcrack=hash.txt 10.10.11.87
 Starting ike-scan 1.9.5 with 1 hosts (http://www.nta-monitor.com/tools/ike-scan/)